400k+

 AI product work requires constant calibration between what the model can do and what the user actually needs.
 That feedback loop collapses when your engineer shares your timezone.
 Design reviews, user testing debriefs, and feature prioritization calls all happen live instead of becoming stale documents no one revisits.

-Product engineers are translators — they sit between design, engineering, and data science.
+Product engineers are translators.
+They sit between design, engineering, and data science.
 LatAm AI product engineers who've shipped features for US companies run those cross-functional conversations in fluent English, keeping every stakeholder aligned without communication overhead.

-How to Evaluate AI Product Candidates
+How to Evaluate AI Product Engineer Candidates

 Then explore evaluation.
 How do they measure whether an AI feature actually helps users?
 Ask them to walk through setting up an A/B test where one variant uses a more expensive model.
 How do they balance cost per request against satisfaction metrics?
 What do they do when qualitative feedback contradicts the numbers?